asmagill/hammerspoon_asm/canvas/README.md

 ~~~lua
 canvas.windowBehaviors[]
 ~~~
-Array of window behavior labels for determining how a canvas, drawing, or webview object is handled in Spaces and Exposé
+Array of window behavior labels for determining how a canvas or drawing object is handled in Spaces and Exposé

 * `default`                   - The window can be associated to one space at a time.
 * `canJoinAllSpaces`          - The window appears in all spaces.
 The menu bar behaves this way.